wind power20

 The History of Wind and Hydro Power

 We think of renewable as a modern invention.
-All over the world there are huge and hydroelectric dams generating electricity to power our computers, televisions and increasingly – cars.
+All over the world there are huge turbines and hydroelectric dams generating electricity to power our computers, televisions and increasingly – cars.

-Today we take a whirlwind look at how our ancestors harnessed both wind and water as an source all those thousands of years ago.
+Today we take a whirlwind look at how our ancestors harnessed both and water as an source all those thousands of years ago.

-Zemanta Related Posts ThumbnailOver 5,000 years ago the Egyptians used to sail their ships up and down the Nile.
+Zemanta Related Posts ThumbnailOver 5,000 years ago the Egyptians used wind energy to sail their ships up and down the Nile.
 Whilst this may sound underwhelming today, at the time travelling via wind propulsion across the water was the height of sophistication.

 The first use of wind to grind grain is recorded as being in Persia in around 644AD.
 The use of windmills spread to other areas in the Middle East – but they didn’t arrive in Europe until around 1100.

 Traditionally Holland is famous for its windmills.
 They were used to drain lakes and marshes and reclaim land from the sea.
-It’s only relatively recently that has been used to even greater effect.
+It’s only relatively recently that wind energy has been used to even greater effect.

 The Second Industrial Revolution saw the development of increasingly larger windmills.
 They were called and were used to generate electricity.
 Charles Brush first used a windmill in the USA in 1888 to generate electricity in Cleveland, Ohio.
 Since then have increased in size and we’ve seen them move offshore.
 At sea there’s nothing to stand in the way of the power of the wind.